DancesWithDobes/car_management_system/README.md

-**MaintenanceDialog:** This dialog allows the user to add and remove maintenance items for a specific car.
-It displays a list of existing maintenance items and provides buttons for adding new items and removing selected items.
+**MaintenanceDialog:** This dialog displays a list of existing maintenance items and provides a button for removing selected items.

-**IncidentsDialog:** This dialog allows the user to add and remove incidents for a specific car.
-It displays a list of existing incidents and provides buttons for adding new incidents and removing selected incidents.
+**IncidentsDialog:** This dialog displays a list of existing incidents and provides a buttons for removing selected incidents.